 At sunset you can stroll along the private road that is actually part of the dairy, beneath the corridor of fig trees and look out towards the ocean beyond Narrawallee, or back westwards to the escarpment.
 Or simply sit on the deck with a wine and just soak in the views.

-It is a 5 minute walk into town for breakfast at a variety of great spots including Pilgrims Cafe and Duke's.
+It is a 5 minute walk into town for breakfast at a variety of great spots including Pilgrims Cafe and Duke & Co.
 For fine dining we recommend St Isidore's in Croobyar Rd hatted - fabulous food and a beautiful location; the chef, Alex Delly, trained with Rick Stein tell him Kate sent you.
 Cupitts winery is also to be recommended; the food is delicious and the pastoral views over Burrill Lake are lovely.
 You might like to dine at award-winning Rick Steins Bannisters Restaurant on the headland.
 Another option is Tallwoods at Nth Mollymook for outstanding tapas style meals.
 A more recent addition to the dining scene is Bannister's Pavillion Terrace roof top bar.
 For those just wanting nibbles and a drink there is a wine bar behind the surf shop called Harvest Bar.
 It often has live music on Sunday afternoons.
 It's a popular place for the locals, as is an old favourite restaurant called the Tipsy Fig, behind Pilgrims.
 If you feel like eating in, and you don’t want to start your getaway in the supermarket, check out Gourmet Peach Holiday Hampers for a delicious selection of locally sourced South Coast produce.
 Visit their website for more information.
 For cheap eats, and family dining, I would recommend the Milton Woodfire Pizza and for those who prefer a picnic, pick up some fabulous fish and chips from The Fish Shop at Burrill Lake.

 The South Coast Wine Show takes place in January of each year at the Milton Showground and is a showcase for wines from the South Coast .
 September also offers Artfest for those with an artistic bent.